Addiction Recovery with Integrative Psychiatry

 Can Recovery Happen Without Medication?

-Some clients want to explore drug-free options.
-Others want to reduce reliance on prescription medications or combine integrative supports with their current treatment plan for more stability.
+Others want to reduce reliance on medication, or combine integrative supports with their current treatment for greater stability.

-We never push for abrupt withdrawal.
+We never push abrupt withdrawal.

 There is no one-size-fits-all.